throw and throws in Java

 But this exception i.e, Instance must be of type Throwable or a subclass of Throwable.
 For example Exception is a sub-class of Throwable and user defined exceptions typically extend Exception class.
 Unlike C++, data types such as int, char, floats or non-throwable classes cannot be used as exceptions.

 The flow of execution of the program stops immediately after the throw statement is executed and the nearest enclosing try block is checked to see if it has a catch statement that matches the type of exception.
 If it finds a match, controlled is transferred to that statement otherwise next enclosing try block is checked and so on.
 If no matching catch is found then the default exception handler will halt the program.

 Exception in thread "main" java.lang.ArithmeticException: / by zero

 throws is a keyword in Java which is used in the signature of method to indicate that this method might throw one of the listed type exceptions.
 The caller to these methods has to handle the exception using a try-catch block.

 type method_name(parameters) throws exception_list exception_list is a comma separated list of all the exceptions which a method might throw.

-In a program, if there is a chance of rising an exception then compile always warn us about it and compulsorily we should handle that checked exception, Otherwise we will get compile time error saying unreported exception XXX must be caught or declared to be thrown.
+In a program, if there is a chance of raising an exception then compiler always warn us about it and compulsorily we should handle that checked exception, Otherwise we will get compile time error saying unreported exception XXX must be caught or declared to be thrown.
 To prevent this compile time error we can handle the exception in two ways: